 Sunday ~ 9:30 a.m.

-Pre-Baptismal Class is held in the all purpose "Adirondack" room of St. Augustine's Church on the third Thursday of each month at 7:00 pm.
-Please call Karen DeBoos-Dispo for scheduling at (518) 569-1032
+Pre-Baptismal Class is held in the "Adirondack" room of St. Augustine's Church on the third Thursday of each month at 7:00 pm.
+Please call the Priest Residence for an appointment 518.643.6759

 Preparation should begin at least six month in advance of the proposed date of Marriage.
 Contact Fr.
-Alan at the Rectory for pre-Cana Course (518) 643-6759.
+Duprey at the Rectory for the pre-Cana Course (518) 643-6759.